afiodorov/afiodorov.github.io/_posts/2016-04-26-feature-contributions.md

 ## Technicalities and assumptions

-The Naive-Bayes assumption, whereas not true in theory, often works pretty well in practise as it has been shown by Naive Bayes classifiers.
+The Naive-Bayes assumption, whereas rarely true in real-life applications, often works pretty well in practise as it has been shown by Naive Bayes classifiers.
 If only approximate contributions are sought after then this assumption should not be too misleading.

+Moreover the validity of the conditional independence assumption can be evaluated by looking at the variability of the bias term across samples, as the bias term contains covariate interaction conditional on the output.
+The algorithm could be extended to removing 2 and more features at a time to learn contributions from interaction terms.
+However the complexity of such modification grows exponential with the number of interactions considered.

 The method assumes that the supplied classifier \\(f\\) is well-calibrated and outputs correct probabilities.